sonwh98/calendar/README.md

 # Calendar

-Code to generate overlapping events.
 An event is a map with two keys :start and :end
 Assumptions: start and end time are inclusive therefore {:start 1 :end 5} {:start 5 :end 10} are overlapping because they share start/end of 5